 - Walker Bros Original Pancake House – Breakfast, Brunch and sandwiches

 Northwest Community Hospital is the primary hospital of Arlington Heights.

-Arlington Heights is a very active area as evidenced by the large number of health related centers in the area.
+Arlington Heights is a very active area as evidenced by a large number of health-related centers in the area.
 There are swim schools, yoga classes, martial arts, general fitness gyms, and boot camp style exercise classes.
 Lake Arlington is a great place to visit and relax by the water’s edge.
 There are also places to play tennis or golf or even just hike on trails.

 Why Choose us as Your Arlington Heights Mortgage Lender?